What’s your favourite colour?

 Seeing as how this one is meant as wall décor, I decided to add a hanging sleeve.

-You have a couple of options when it comes to hanging your quilts.
+When it comes to hanging your quilt you have a couple of options.
 Knowing how to hang your quilts and quilted wall hangings is such an important technique to have in your quilt repertoire.

 Which is why I’ve got two tutorials to help you out!